ollej/GoldQuest/appengine-web/README.md

    * health - The maximum health of the hero.
    * hurt - Integer, amount of hurt the hero has received.
    * alive - Boolean, true if the hero is still alive.
+   * rested - Integer, the amount of health restored during rest.

 #### /api/stats ####
 Returns information about the hero's stats.